yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.0.2 =
+- Added step icons to the step list.

+= 1.1.0.1 =
+- Added the id_column attribute to the shortcode so the ID column can be hidden.
+- Fixed an issue with the assignee field where the placeholder doesn't work correctly.
+- Fixed an issue with Gravity PDF integration in certain situations which prevents the PDF from attaching.

 = 1.1 =
 - Added one-click cancel links so workflows can be cancelled by clicking on a link in an email.
 - Added export to the admin UI status list.